argoproj/argo-workflows/docs/upgrading.md

 ## Upgrading to v3.3

+### feat: remove pod workers
+This PR removes pod workers from the code, the pod informer directly writes into the workflow queue.
+As a result the `--pod-workers` flag has been removed.

 ### [93c11a24ff](https://github.com/argoproj/argo-workflows/commit/93c11a24ff06049c2197149acd787f702e5c1f9b) feat: Add TLS to Metrics and Telemetry servers (#7041)

 This PR adds the ability to send metrics over TLS with a self-signed certificate.
 In v3.5 this will be enabled by default, so it is recommended that users enable this functionality now.